Jewellery Appraisals in Nanaimo, BC

 The Jewellery Appraisal Process

 The appraisal process is simple.
 Call ahead to make an appointment at our Nanaimo store, and we’ll do the appraisal for you while you wait.
 If you haven’t made an appointment, bring in your jewellery and leave it with our experts.
 Marsh and Son will conduct laboratory tests to determine all aspects of your piece.
 We do not need to remove stones from their settings to determine the weight of each element.

 All necessary details—stone grade and weight, metal karat and weight, an image, and a piece description—are standard on Marsh and Son appraisals.
 Your appraisal will also serve as a statement of ownership, as your name and address will be listed.

-At the end of your appointment, which typically lasts about half an hour, you’re ready to take your appraisal and jewellery home.
+At the end of your appointment, which typically lasts about an hour, you’re ready to take your appraisal and jewellery home.
 If you’ve left it with us to evaluate, we will contact you for pick-up of both the appraisal and the piece of jewellery.